Ankit512/Ankit512/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Ankit512" alt="Ankit512" /> </p>

-Hi, I'm Ankit Kumar, final year CSE undergrad from SRM Institute of Science and Technology, KTR 🏫.
-I'm also an indie game developer 🎮 snekaing my way into Data Science and Analytics 🤫.
+Hi, I'm Ankit Kumar, Associate SWE at EY (Ernst & Young) 👨‍💻 and an Alumni of SRM Institute of Science and Technology, KTR 🏫.
+When I'm not coding.
+I'm either socializing with a Friend(s)/Family/Colleague(s), choosing my FPL(Fantasy Premier League) team for the week, watching Football or Travelling.

-Beside's developing stuff, I enjoy watching and playing sports ⚽, listening to music 🎧 and eating food 🍕.
-Apart from that, I'm also a pundit when it comes to sports like Football, Basketball and F1 🧐.
+If I'm not doing either of those, then, I'm probably busy binging a movie/show on Netflix or maybe gaming on my PC.

+I'm also a tech-geek and I love trying new tech products (be it software or hardware) and catching up on the latest tech news.

-I'm also a die-hard supporter of Manchester United Football Club ⚽❤.
+Manchester United Football Club for life ❤.

 Uncomfortable thought: Warm Soda 😣.